LinkSheet/LinkSheet/README.md

 <!-- ---------- Description ---------- -->
 <div align="center">

-LinkSheet restores the url-app-chooser that was removed in Android 12.
+LinkSheet restores the Url-App-Chooser that was removed in Android 12.

 </div>